hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Cryptography/X.509-Certificates.md

 *Note:* A `CHOICE` is given the tag value of the chosen type.
 It has no tag value of its own.
 ##### Overriding Tag Values
 ---
-*DER* allows the overriding of tag values, by preceding types with square brackets, and the override value in between.
+*DER*, in compliance with *ASN.1*, allows the overriding of tag values, by preceding types with square brackets, and the override value in between.
 For example,
 ```
 type-name ::= [0] SEQUENCE {
 	type-name TYPE-NAME,